 I thought some others with an interest in military history might find my Grandfather's WW1 diary interesting.
 He embarked from Australia in August 1915, returning in November 1917.
 He kept a diary (in pencil) throughout the period during which he served at Gallipoli and in France on the Somme where he was twice wounded.
-My sister-in-law, Liz transcribed this record before it disappeared completely.
-It is a story of war seen through a private soldiers eyes.
+The record has been transcribed before it disappears completely.
+It is a story of war seen through a private soldier's eyes.

 This diary was previously published on a website between 2007 and 2009 and quotes have been used in a number of publications on the Australian Military contribution in France in the First War including "Fighting Nineteenth - A History of the Nineteenth Battalion, AIF" by W. Matthews and D.Wilson.
 Some photos taken in a visit to the Somme Valley in 2015 illustrate the area today in the Gallery Page.

 This Document is copyright and may only be copied for private use.
-If you wish to use or quote from the contents please contact the website author using this link or the one at the bottom of each page.
+If you wish to use or quote from the contents please contact the website author using the Contact Form

 Ross HearneNext Page